Best Places to visit in the Netherlands not Amsterdam

-This is a collaborative article with 18 travel writers contributing their favourite places to visit outside of Amsterdam.
+This is a collaborative article with travel writers contributing their favourite places to visit outside of Amsterdam.
 The list includes day trips from Amsterdam to places like Gouda and Rotterdam and great Dutch cities that take time to explore and take your time to see.

-Accessible by a short ferry ride from Rotterdam lies what is arguably the most quintessential Dutch village in all of Holland, Kinderdijk, where windmills are still a fact of everyday life for the inhabitants.
+One of the most beautiful places in the Netherlands and accessible by a short ferry ride from Rotterdam lies what is arguably the most quintessential Dutch village in all of Holland, Kinderdijk, where windmills are still a fact of everyday life for the inhabitants.
 Although this patch of traditional Holland lies relatively close to a major city and has a UNESCO World Heritage listing to its name, it is surprisingly unassuming and noticeably lacking in tourists (at least, it was on the day I visited).

 The windmills here are not just for show, millers and their families still work and live in these wooden Dutch icons, working to pump water and living off the land.
-The windmills have been standing proud at Kinderdijk since 1740, so there is a proud tradition and heritage to this part of the Netherlands and really showcases the country’s agrarian roots.
+The windmills have been standing proud at Kinderdijk since 1740, so there is a proud tradition and heritage to this part of the Netherlands and showcases the country’s agrarian roots.

 What people may not know about windmills is that they are not all the same.
-The mills at Kinderdijk are not grain mills; they are simply there to prevent flooding and to drain the land.
+The mills at Kinderdijk are not grain mills; they are simply there to prevent flooding and drain the land.

 I was amazed to learn that millers still wear the traditional wooden clogs to this very day and it’s easy to spot a working mill, as the clogs are lined up outside where the millers have removed them to enter the mills without trudging clay and mud inside.

 Booking online for your Kinderdijk experience currently saves you 1 Euro (instead of 8 Euros, you’ll pay 7.
 There are nearby hotels, but if you also plan on visiting Rotterdam, it might be best to base yourself there and take a ferry out for a day trip.
+By Emma of EmmaJaneExplores

 Just a two-hour train ride outside of Amsterdam lies the quaint little town of Leeuwarden.
 In all honesty, I had never heard of Leeuwarden before I decided to visit my friend who happened to live there.
 But I’m so glad I did.